Dan Kelly (musician)

-Daniel O Kelly (born Daniel Kelly; 1974), known as Dan Kelly, is an Australian singer-songwriter and guitarist.
+Daniel Kelly is an Australian singer-songwriter and guitarist.
 He has released music as part of Dan Kelly and the Alpha Males.

-Biography

-1974–1999: early years
+His uncle is well-known Australian musician Paul Kelly.

+Early life and education

+Daniel Kelly born in the Australian state of South Australia, the son of a father and a nurse, the second oldest of six children.
+He grew up on a small farm in Ormeau, a hinterland town of the Gold Coast in Queensland.
+He attended a Catholic school in Beenleigh.
+Both parents played the guitar, and Dan learnt play the instrument at 13.
+His uncle is musician Paul Kelly.

+He studied environmental science at Griffith University in Brisbane.

+Career

+Early career

-Dan Kelly grew up in Queensland, on the Gold Coast, attended a Catholic school, in Beenleigh, and was the second oldest of six children.
-He learnt the guitar at thirteen and later studied Environmental Science at Griffith University in Brisbane.
-He formed his first band, Nord, in Brisbane before moving to Melbourne in 1996.
+Kelly formed his first band, Nord, in Brisbane before moving to Melbourne in 1996.

-Kelly reflected saying "I moved down to St Kilda in '96 and lived with my uncle [Paul Kelly] and aunt and worked as a dishwasher for years.
-Then I was the kitchen-hand and after that I worked as a cook.
-I was making my way up through that world, just meeting people and trying to play in bands, and by the end of that period, probably around 2000, I had made enough friends and played in enough bands that I built a little bit of confidence to write my own songs."
+In 1996 he lived St Kilda with his aunt and uncle, musician Paul Kelly, and worked as a dishwasher, then kitchen-hand, and then cook.
+He played in various bands during this period, and started writing his own songs in around 2000.

 2000–2003: first solo recordings & Man O Mercy

-In 2000 he started playing solo shows under the name Dank Alley, not wanting to trade on his famous uncle Paul Kelly's name.
+In 2000 he started playing solo shows under the name Dank Alley, not wanting to trade on his famous uncle Paul Kelly]'s name.

-In 2002 he released his first solo EP, Man O Mercy, which spawned the radio hit "Countermeal Kim".
+In 2002 he released his first solo EP, Man O Mercy.
+The single from the EP, "Countermeal Kim", about "female law officers falling in love with criminals and breaking them out of jail" became a hit on Triple J.

-2004–2007: Dan Kelly and the Alpha Males
+2004–2008: Dan Kelly and the Alpha Males and other bands

 In 2004 he formed a new band, Dan Kelly and the Alpha Males, with Gareth Liddiard & Christian Strybosch of (The Drones) and Tom Carlyon (The Devastations).
 They were best known for Kelly's Australian slacker-esque guitar sounds, his falsetto vocals and vivid lyrics.
 The Alpha Males appeared at The Falls Festival in Melbourne and Tasmania and selected Big Day Outs.
 In March 2004 they released their debut album, Sing the Tabloid Blues, on In-Fidelity Recordings.